 Tried to process a ghost table seriously.

-Cause: Schema definition ≠ actual usage.
-The verification agent can read "format" but is weak at judging "practical application."
+Reason: A definition in the schema ≠ actual usage.
+The verification agent can read “format” but is weak at judging “practical use.”

-Lesson Learned: Don't blindly accept verification agent's suggestions.
-A human's "we don't use that" can be more accurate.
-AI is strong with formal schema consistency but struggles with contextual judgment like "is this table really used in production?"
-Insert human checkpoints into AI → AI → Implementation chains.
+Lesson learned: Don’t blindly trust verification agent’s pointers.
+A human’s single word, “We’re not using that,” can be more accurate.
+AI is strong with schema formal consistency but weak with contextual judgments like “is this table really used in production?”
+Insert human checkpoints into AI-to-AI-to-implementation chains.

 Left `pass` in authentication code and forgot about it.

-What happened: During initial implementation, added `pass` to the authentication check as a "placeholder."
-Left it in for production.
+What happened: During initial implementation, I put `pass` in the authentication check as a “placeholder.”
+It went into production like that.

-Lesson Learned: Never use `pass` in a security context.
-"I'll fix it later" is synonymous with "I'll never fix it."
-Implement correct error handling during initial implementation.
-At minimum, use `raise NotImplementedError()`, so even if forgotten, it will crash at runtime and be noticed.
+Lesson learned: Don’t use `pass` in a security context.
+“I’ll fix it later” is synonymous with “I’ll never fix it.”
+During initial implementation, use correct error handling.
+At minimum, using `raise NotImplementedError()` would cause a runtime explosion if forgotten, making it noticeable.

-What happened: `.env.local` had `sk_test_`, so I thought "it's in test mode."
-But Vercel's environment variables are a separate world.
-Missed the possibility of production being `sk_live_`.
+What happened: Because `.env.local` had `sk_test_` locally, I assumed “it’s in test mode.”
+But Vercel’s environment variables are a separate world.
+I missed the possibility of production being `sk_live_`.

-Lesson Learned: Don't infer cloud state from local files.
-Look at the actual evidence: Vercel runtime logs, Cloud Run environment variables, Stripe dashboard.
+Lesson learned: Don’t infer cloud state from local files.
+Look at the actual source: Vercel runtime logs, Cloud Run environment variables, Stripe dashboard.

 What went well: The parallel pipeline in S51.
 Distributed 3 tasks to 3 agents → parallel implementation → parallel verification by 2 agents.
 The Plan → Parallel Implementation → Parallel Verification flow operated stably.

-What went well: The human's single word "It's a ghost" surpassed the verification agent's formal analysis.
-A moment where the strengths of both human and AI were leveraged.
+What went well: The human’s comment, “It’s a ghost,” surpassed the verification agent’s formal analysis.
+A moment where the strengths of humans and AI were utilized.

-Points for Reflection: Implemented verification results without human confirmation.
-The automatic chain of AI → AI → Implementation is dangerous.
+Points for reflection: Implemented verification results without human confirmation.
+Automatic chaining of AI-to-AI-to-implementation is dangerous.

 Antigravity + Claude Code Utilization Points

-Technique: Parallel Verification Team Pattern — Simultaneously ran two agents: "Code Verification (Type/Import)" and "Logic Verification (Data Flow)."
-Discovered two categories of issues, ghost table and authentication bug, through simultaneous checks from different perspectives.
+Technique: Parallel Verification Team Pattern — Ran two agents simultaneously: “Code Verification (Type/Import)” and “Logic Verification (Data Flow).”
+Simultaneous checks from different perspectives simultaneously discovered two categories of problems: ghost tables and authentication bugs.

-Technique: Background Agents — Using `run_in_background: true` to proceed with heavy processing in the background while continuing other tasks in the main context.
+Technique: Background Agents — Using `run_in_background: true` allows heavy processing to proceed in the background while continuing other work in the main context.

-Technique: Webhook Debugging — The first step is to output "API Key Mode," "Full Payload," and "Signature Presence" in the logs.
-Don't change code based on guesswork; read the logs first.
+Technique: Webhook Debugging — Start by logging “API Key Mode,” “Full Payload,” and “Signature Presence.”
+Don’t change code based on assumptions; read the logs first.

-Tips for Solo Developers: When debugging Stripe Webhooks, tackle them in the order of "Signature → API Key Mode → Payload Values."
-Even if three things seem broken simultaneously, the root cause is often one (in this case, API key mode mismatch was the main issue).
+Tips for Solo Developers: When debugging Stripe Webhooks, tackle them in order: “Signature → API Key Mode → Payload Values.”
+Even if three seem broken at once, there’s often a single root cause (in this case, API key mode mismatch was the core issue).

 Project Progress (For IXG Holders)